File

 public constructor(stompClient?: Client) {

-const client = stompClient ? stompClient : new Client();
+this._stompClient = stompClient ? stompClient : new Client();

 const noOp = () => {};